justlark/lark.gay/site/content/log/2025-theme.md

 +++
-title = "My theme for 2025: Getting involved" description = "Every calendar year, rather than make resolutions, I choose a *theme*.
+title = "My theme for 2025: Get Involved" description = "Every calendar year, rather than make resolutions, I choose a *theme*.
 Here's how my theme for 2024 turned out, and here's what I'm planning for 2025." date = 2024-12-20